 This post may contain affiliate links.
 This means we may receive a small commission if you click on a link and make a purchase; however, all opinions are our own.
 Clicking these links won't cost you anything extra, but it helps keep our site running.

 Purebred dogs get a lot of attention, but there are a number of common mixed-breed dogs that also make great pets.
-The Golden Retriever Husky Mix (aka Goberian) is a great example.
+The Golden Retriever Husky Mix (aka Goberian or Golden Husky) is a great example.

 We’ll tell you everything you need to know about these fun-loving, energetic and affectionate mutts below!